uzmakap/CSC448_Final/README.md

 We accomplished this by:
 - creating a trained model using the dataset
-- Using the model to predict numbers of accidents likely to happen based on a given region, time or season
+- Using the model to predict accidents likely to happen based on a given region, day and time
 - Expected outcomes include improved emergency response times and strategies to reduce accidents

 ## Project Organization